tahaasif10/Portfolio/README.md

 - A homepage introducing me
 - Sections for skills and projects
 - A contact form (basic, not connected yet)
-- My very first styling efforts 😅
+- My very first styling efforts (aint fancy so dont expect anything 😅)

 ---

 ## 🎯 Why I Made This

 I wanted to see what I could create from scratch.
-It’s not perfect, but it’s **100% mine**, and that feels amazing.
+It’s not perfect, but it’s **100% mine**.

 ---